 - Natalie arranged for a building and pest inspection to be done in the first three or four days.
 We know a great building and pest inspector and we were happy to provide their details.
 Then on the 7th day from the contract date, Natalie asked us to advise the seller that she was happy with her building and pest inspection.

 - We know an excellent finance broker and we were happy to provide Natalie with their details.
 14 days after the contract date, Natalie said her finance was approved and we sent a letter to the seller’s solicitor confirming finance approval.
 Top Tip A pre-approval is generally not an offer of finance.

 - Natalie wanted to make enquiries about the body corporate and we were happy to assist her.

-Step eight For Natalie, settlement was 30 days from the contract date.
-On the morning of settlement Clearman Lawyer finalised the PEXA settlement details to double check that settlement and the funds were ready.
+Step eight – For Natalie, settlement was 30 days from the contract date.
+On the morning of settlement we told her bank which cheques to take to settlement and our town agent attended settlement on Natalie’s behalf.